 Frequently asked questions about what to do in West Cork

 We’ve had a lot of questions over the years asking about everything from the best things to do in West Cork if you only have a few days to where to visit that’s off-the-beaten path.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 What are the best things to do in West Cork?

 Although what’s considered ‘best’ will depend on the person, our favourite things to do in West Cork are to: try whale watching in the summer months, ramble along the sand at Inchydoney, spend a weekend exploring the Beara Peninsula, visit Mizen Head and climb Knockomagh Hill.

 You should try and base yourself near the different places in Wes Cork that you fancy visiting.
 I’ve stayed in Glandore, Skibbereen and Allihies over the years and I’d happily recommend each of them as a base to explore from.

-What places to visit in West Cork are not to be missed?
+What are the most unique places to visit in West Cork?